 Ph.D. in Reading and Language Arts with a minor in Linguistics, Oakland University, 1999

-Dr. Domzalski taught and conducted research at universities in the United States, Poland and China.
-He taught undergraduate and graduate courses in literacy, second language acquisition, linguistics, psycholinguistics, educational psychology and ESL.
+Dr. Domzalski has taught and conducted research at universities in the United States, Poland and China.
+He has taught undergraduate and graduate courses in literacy, second language acquisition, linguistics, psycholinguistics, ESL pedagogy, and EAP.
 He developed the curriculum for the Master of Arts in Teaching English to Speakers of Other Languages, a graduate program he currently coordinates at Madonna University.
 Domzalski's current research interests include reading and grammar instruction, second language acquisition theories, ESL teacher preparation, and humane education.
-Dr. Domzalski teaches ENG 5420, TSL 5110, TSL 5190, TSL 5250 and TSL 6300.
+Dr. Domzalski teaches ENG 5420, TSL 5110, TSL 5190, TSL 5250, and TSL 6300.

 Boguslawa Dorota Gatarek, Adjunct Assistant Professor

 M.A. in Psychology (double concentration: Clinical and Cognitive), Warsaw University, 1987

 Ms. Gatarek has conducted research in both clinical and cognitive psychology.
 She gained her professional experience in Poland, Great Britain, Canada and the United States.
 Her interests include educational research design, research curriculum for teachers, ethical issues in research, and humane education.
 Gatarek is currently working on her Ph.D. in Cognition and Learning at the University of Windsor.
 Gatarek brings rich first-hand knowledge of different cultures and a thorough background in philosophy to her research and teaching.
 She teaches ENG 5410, RDG 5150, and TSL 6900.